-Any Judge not returning to the list by reason of not meeting the requirements for a Reinstated Judge (i.e. being off the list for more than three years) must meet the Initial Qualification requirements in 6.3 and 6.4 in order to be replaced on the list.
+Any Judge not being reinstated to the list by reason of not meeting the requirements for a Reinstated Judge (i.e. being off the list for more than two years) must meet the Initial Qualification requirements in 6.2.1 in order to be placed on the list again.